katurn1/EDA_Project/Written Description.md

 > Kyle Turner

 ## Abstract
 The goal of my project was to give my client 'California Sober' a model of the top 10 NYC subway stations for ridership in Manhattan + Brooklyn.
-With the data that I provide 'California Sober' they will then be able to create a billboard marketing campaign for their new THC Infused Seltzer at each station recomended.
+With the data that I provide 'California Sober' they will then be able to create a billboard marketing campaign for their new THC Infused Seltzer at each station recommended.

 I worked with data from the [MTA Turnstile Data](http://web.mta.info/developers/turnstile.html).
 After some exploratory analysis I was able to refine a model that I could use visualize my findings.

 ## Design